ddrdushy/Nodejs_Learning/README.md

 ### 09-Nov-2016
   Start with Refactoring of `app.js` file and route is chained by using `express.route`.
 Learn about the middleware and how to write custom middleware using `express.js`. started to build `api` to serve data to front-end modules. done the `C.R.U.D` operations to the user messages, expect update.

+### 10-Nov-2016
+  Learned about logging for the application by using `morgon`. used `express-debug` package for display the debugging information during the development.
+Added the application run settings to get debug log with `DEBUG=express:*` command. </br>
+  used `NODE_ENV=production` to not display the stack trace errors.
+Created some errors and handled with some methods to protect the application.
+Final chapter with login authentication using `passport`.